bytecode-mike/docker-b00t/README.md

 directory; this directory is named context, only files and directories in the context can be added during (the image) build.
 For more information about the consider the this [understanding context in Docker file article](http://kimh.github.io/blog/en/docker/gotchas-in-writing-dockerfile-en/#add_and_understanding_context_in_dockerfile) for more details.
 * the image name is _"dockerboot/perk0ns"_ with the tag _"1.0"_,  this information originates from gradle project.
+Consult [this article](https://docs.docker.com/userguide/dockerimages/) for more details related to the docker image name and tag.

-This task does not push (publish)the Docker image, it only creates it and make it available for the local docker container.
+This task __does not push (publish)__the Docker image, it only creates it and make it available for the local docker container.

 If the task run properly you must be able to see the docker new image by using the _docker images_ command, the result must be similar with the following output.